-By now, everyone’s probably heard of the incredible haunting on Cielo Drive at Benedict Canyon within Beverly Hills.
+By now, everyone’s probably heard of the alleged haunting on Cielo Drive at Benedict Canyon within Beverly Hills.
 This case was inspired by, and may be the natural fallout from, the heinous Sharon Tate murders back in August of 1969.
 There are real scientific reasons that this location is plagued by such recurring paranormal events, and it’s far more complicated than Charles Manson’s cult slaughtering five people at this location on a hot August night night more than four decades ago.
-These recurring events are the result of a confluence of several key factors and variables acting in concert to generate such incredible and durable paranormal activity.
-By the way, the house photo depicted here is NOT the house in question within this article, it’s an old picture of the house Sharon Tate lived and unfortunately died in back in 1969.
+These recurring events are the result of a confluence of several key factors and variables acting in concert to generate such extraordinary and durable paranormal activity.

 After more than 4,500 investigations over the course of more than four decades, few cases require the numerous visits that this one did.